jcdarwin/ansible-roles-vagrant/README.md

 ### Check that ansible can communicate with our vagrant box

-Install Ansible if you haven't already:
+Install Ansible if you haven't already, as [per the instructions](http://ansible-tips-and-tricks.readthedocs.io/en/latest/ansible/install/)

-    sudo pip install ansible

 Check that we can ping our host: